zammad/zammad-user-documentation/basics/work-with-tickets.rst

 Merge
    Migrate all messages/notes to another ticket.
 Useful if you have more than one ticket about a single customer issue.
-See :doc:`Merging Tickets </advanced/ticket-actions/merge>` for details.
+See :doc:`merge tickets page </advanced/ticket-actions/merge>` for details.

 Change Customer
    Reassign the ticket to another customer.